sicambria/changemappers/README.md

 ## Solution
 Connect changemakers based on values, geolocation, interest and availability across borders.
 Connect them to relevant solutions.

-## Product/Service
+## Platform
 Changemappers provide a platform where people dedicated for systemic change can find each other and solutions to social challenges.

-## Competitive advantages
+## Unique value set
-Focused to the needs of changemakers, help self-organizing.
+Focused on the needs of changemakers, supporting self-organization.
+Map-centered simple and visual interface.
 Increasing volunteering.
 Timing.
 Privacy-centered, transparent, open-source.

 # Licence
 GNU Affero General Public License v3